obartunov/sqljsondoc/jsonpath.md

 ## JSONPATH in PostgreSQL

 In PostgreSQL the SQL/JSON path language is implemented as  **`JSONPATH`**  data type - the binary representation of parsed SQL/JSON path expression to effective query JSON data.  **Path expression** is an optional  path mode (strict | lax), followed by a  path, which is a  sequence of path elements,  started from path variable, path literal or  expression in parentheses and zero or more operators ( json accessors) .
-It  is possible to specify arithmetic or boolean  (*PostgreSQL extension*) expression on the path. *Path can be enclosed in brackets to return an array similar to WITH WRAPPER clause in SQL/JSON query functions.
-This is a PostgreSQL extension )*.

 Examples of vaild `jsonpath`:
 ```sql